 Receivables are recorded for amounts invoiced to Caltrans DRMT that are due and payable for actual Amtrak train operations and bus feeder services.
-Receivables also include grant funding due from the State and a reimbursement from Amtrak to cover expenses of the LOSSAN Agency Transit Transfer Program.
+Receivables also include grant funding due from the State and an amount due from Amtrak to cover expenses of the LOSSAN Agency Transit Transfer Program.